-- 21. The common law tests for determining whether there is a contract of service or a contract for services have been developed by the courts over numerous decisions.
-In a few of these decisions the courts were determining employment status for tax purposes.
-However, in most decisions the courts were determining employment status under the employment legislation.
-The employment legislation currently in force is the Employment Relations Act 2000 (ERA).
-Section 6(1), (2) and (3) of the ERA defines the term "employee" as follows: - (1) In this Act, unless the context otherwise requires, employee- - (a) means any person of any age employed by an employer to do any work for hire or reward under a contract of service; and - (b) includes- - (i) a homeworker; or - (ii) a person intending to work; but - (c) excludes a volunteer who- - does not expect to be rewarded for work to be performed as a volunteer; and - (ii) receives no reward for work performed as a volunteer; and - (d) excludes, in relation to a film production, any of the following persons: - a person engaged in film production work as an actor, voice-over actor, stand-in, body double, stunt performer, extra, singer, musician, dancer, or entertainer: - (ii) a person engaged in film production work in any other capacity. - (1A) However, subsection (1)(d) does not apply if the person is a party to, or covered by, a written employment agreement that provides that the person is an employee. - (2) In deciding for the purposes of subsection (1)(a) whether a person is employed by another person under a contract of service, the court or the Authority (as the case may be) must determine the real nature of the relationship between them. - (3) For the purposes of subsection (2), the court or the Authority- - (a) must consider all relevant matters, including any matters that indicate the intention of the persons; and

-- (b) is not to treat as a determining matter any statement by the persons that describes the nature of their relationship. - 22.
-As made clear by the words "[i]n this Act" in s 6(1)(a), s 6 defines "employee" for the purposes of only the ERA.
-Consequently the definition does not affect the interpretation of the term "employee" in the ITA or "contract of service" in the GSTA.
-However, s 6 case law can be relevant when determining employment status for tax purposes.
-In Bryson v Three Foot Six Ltd the Supreme Court held (at [32] [33]) that the definition of "employee" in s 6(1)(a) "any person of any age employed by an employer to do any work for hire or reward under a contract of service" reflected the common law.
-It also held that the common law tests for determining employment status were relevant when determining the "real nature of the relationship" between the parties under s 6(2) and (3).
-Therefore, s 6 decisions can be relevant when determining employment status for tax purposes to the extent that those decision concern the common law tests.
+- 24. The common law tests for determining whether there is a contract of service or a contract for services have been developed by the courts over the course of many decisions.
+In some of these decisions the courts were determining employment status for tax purposes.
+However, in most decisions the courts were determining employment status under employment legislation.
+The employment legislation currently in force is the Employment Relations Act 2000 (ER Act).
+Sections 6(1), (1A), (2) and (3) of the ER Act define "employee" as follows: - (1) In this Act, unless the context otherwise requires, employee - (a) means any person of any age employed by an employer to do any work for hire or reward under a contract of service; and - (b) includes- - (i) a homeworker; or - (ii) a person intending to work; but - (c) excludes a volunteer who- - (i) does not expect to be rewarded for work to be performed as a volunteer; and - (ii) receives no reward for work performed as a volunteer; and - (d) excludes, in relation to a film production, any of the following persons: - a person engaged in film production work as an actor, voice-over actor, stand-in, body double, stunt performer, extra, singer, musician, dancer, or entertainer: - (ii) a person engaged in film production work in any other capacity. - (1A) However, subsection (1)(d) does not apply if the person is a party to, or covered by, a written employment agreement that provides that the person is an employee. - (2) In deciding for the purposes of subsection (1)(a) whether a person is employed by another person under a contract of service, the court or the Authority (as the case may be) must determine the real nature of the relationship between them. - (3) For the purposes of subsection (2), the court or the Authority- - (a) must consider all relevant matters, including any matters that indicate the intention of the persons; and - (b) is not to treat as a determining matter any statement by the persons that describes the nature of their relationship. - 25.
+The definition of "employee" in s 6 is only for the purposes of the ER Act.
+The definition does not affect the interpretation of "employee" in the ITA or "contract of service" in the GSTA.
+However, the case law on s 6 can be relevant when determining employment status for tax purposes.
+In Bryson, the Supreme Court held at [32] - [33] that the definition of "employee" in s 6(1)(a) - "any person of any age employed by an employer to do any work for hire or reward under a contract of service" - reflected the common law.
+It also held that the common law tests for determining employment status were relevant when determining the "real nature of the relationship" between the parties under ss 6(2) and (3).
+Therefore, when determining employment status for tax purposes, s 6 case law can be relevant to the extent that those decisions concern the common law tests.

-Common law on determining employment status - leading New Zealand authorities
+Determining employment status - leading New Zealand authorities

-23. This part of the guideline discusses the leading New Zealand authorities on determining employment status.
-These authorities are the Supreme Court decision in Bryson v Three Foot Six Ltd and the Court of Appeal decision in TNT Worldwide Express Ltd v Cunningham.
+26. This part of the guideline discusses the leading New Zealand authorities on determining employment status.
+These authorities are the Supreme Court decision in Bryson and the Court of Appeal decision in TNT.